FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

-After all the hard work of finding your new pet containment system, it is now time to install it.
-The device is all set up and requires some basic knowledge of what your system does.
-Here are a few terminologies associated with the system:
+After all the hard work of finding the best wireless dog fence for your pet, it is now time to install it.
+Fortunately, this device is easy enough to set up, provided you gain some basic knowledge of what your system does.

 - Remove collar in the night while the pet is sleeping.